chaoss/community/CONTRIBUTING.md

 [pr]: https://github.com/thoughtbot/factory_girl_rails/compare/
 [clone]: https://help.github.com/articles/cloning-a-repository/

-At this point you are waiting on us.
-We will comment on your pull requests within three business days (and, typically, one business day).
+At this point you are waiting on the CHAOSS repository maintainers.
+They will comment on your pull requests within three business days (and, typically, one business day).

-The CHAOSS maintainers will report on open issues and pull requests on the calls and via the mail list to elicit feedback from the community.
+The CHAOSS repository maintainers will report on open issues and pull requests on the calls and via the mail list to elicit feedback from the community.

+## Who is a CHAOSS repository maintainer?

+The README.md of the repository contains a list of who is maintainer.
+Each CHAOSS repositry brings together different people and they document in the repository specific CONTRIBUTING.md how somone becomes a maintainer on their repository.

 ## What about releases?
-CHAOSS tags commits on the master branch as [releases][rl] (snapshots).
-Each project has its own release cadence.
+CHAOSS repository maintainers tag commits on the master branch as [releases][rl] (snapshots).
+Each CHAOSS repository has its own release cadence.
 Between releases, the master branch is under development.

 [rl]: https://help.github.com/articles/about-releases/